Destiny (singer)

 In 2017, she participated in the eleventh series of Britain's Got Talent and finished 6th in the second semi-final and thus was eliminated.
-She won the second season of the Maltese version of The X Factor and was chosen to represent Malta in the Eurovision Song Contest 2020 in Rotterdam with the song "All of My Love" however the contest was canceled due to the COVID-19 pandemic.
+She won the second season of the Maltese version of The X Factor and was chosen to represent Malta in the Eurovision Song Contest 2020 in Rotterdam with the song "All of My Love" before the contest was canceled due to the COVID-19 pandemic.
 Instead, Destiny represented Malta in the Eurovision Song Contest 2021, this time with the song "Je me casse", where she finished in 7th place with 255 points.

 Early life

 Chukunyere was born on 29 August 2002.
 She lives in Birkirkara and attended a secondary school in Ħamrun.
-Her father is Nigerian (Igbo) former footballer Ndubisi Chukunyere, while her mother is Maltese.
+Her father is Igbo Nigerian former footballer Ndubisi Chukunyere, while her mother is Maltese.
 She has two younger siblings; a sister named Melody and a brother named Isaiah.